sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 make
 ```

-It takes a few minutes to compile,  and in the end, if successful,  it should produce a `nextsim` executable  located in the build repository.
+Be patient, as it might take several  minutes to compile.
+In the end, if successful,  it should produce a `nextsim` executable  located in the build repository.

 ## 4. Run a simulation :
 We give below the same example of simulation as the demo we ran in June 2023 at the SASIP General assembly meeting.